Koźle – castle

 Current state

 To this day, mainly fragments of the eastern and southern perimeter walls, the remains of the two wings of the castle and the foundations of the tower, which have recently been rebuilt with a wooden gallery and a hip roof, have survived.
 Along the eastern wall of the circuit there is a single-storey economic building, erected in the second quarter of the 16th century, and rebuilt in the 17th century, when a three-storey interior layout was introduced.
-On the south side there are relics of the second wing from the 16th century, while between the buildings there is a courtyard hiding the relics of the former tower house.
+On the south side there are relics of the second wing from the 16th century, while between the buildings there was until recently a courtyard housing the relics of a former tower house.
+Currently, it is exhibited inside the building of the Koźle Land Museum.
 In addition, in the south-eastern corner of the curtain, relics of the northern jamb of a large opening, probably the castle gate, have been preserved.

 show this monument on map